-Locals even today has no doors for their houses, expect door frames and curtains to maintain privacy.
+Locals even today there is no doors for their houses, except door frames and curtains to maintain privacy.
 They go about their daily chores without worrying about the security of their belongings.
 They even go out of town for days not even asking their neighbours to keep vigil.

 The temple is a popular divine destination, almost 40,000 devotees visits each day, the number even rises during the new moon , especially if it falls on Saturday which is considered as auspicious .

-According to the 400 year old tradition women were not allowed to enter the inner sanctum of the temple.
-And on 30 March 2016 Bombay high Court was asked Maharashtra Government to take off the restriction on women regarding the entry of temple.
-But, even now the traditional women wouldn’t enter the inner sanctum of the temple as a respect to their tradition.
+According to the 400 year old tradition, women were not allowed to enter the inner sanctum of the temple.
+And on 30 March 2016 Bombay high Court asked Maharashtra Government to take off the restriction on women regarding the entry of temple.
+But, even now the local women wouldn’t enter the inner sanctum of the temple as a respect to their tradition.